 - California Probate Code § 10315 specifies that acceptance of a credit offer is subject to court approval.
 Additionally, the court may approve a seller (estate) financing.

 - A personal representative may accept an offer with a contingency provided the contingency is removed prior to submitting the offer to the court for approval.

-Is there a minimum price probate properties get sold?
+Is there a minimum price estate real property must be sold?

 - Under IAEA without full authority, in a private sale, the minimum offer price must be at least 90 percent of the appraised value of the property.
-The appraised value gets made within one year of the court date confirming the sale.
+The appraised value must be made within one year of the confirmation hearing.

 Is a minimum deposit required?

 - Under IAEA with full authority, there is not a minimum deposit required.

-- Otherwise, all sales are subject to local rules of court and a court hearing to confirm the sale.
-Many probate courts require a ten percent deposit in the form of a certified check, cash or cashier’s check at the at the hearing to confirm the sale.
+- Otherwise, all sales are subject to court approval and local rules of court.
+This includes the minimum deposit required and terms of sale.
+Many courts require a ten percent deposit in the form of a certified check, cash or cashier’s check at the confirmation hearing.